Planning, Permitting and Building Services

 Created in 2013 to cultivate the economic potential and resources of the community, this program creates and manages economic development opportunities to help attract, encourage and expand commercial investments in Tigard.

-This division oversees urban renewal projects and programs that focus on revitalizing downtown Tigard.
+This division oversees TIF District projects and programs that focus on revitalizing downtown Tigard.
 Working mostly through public-private partnerships, this work focuses on transforming downtown into a gathering place for all of Tigard.